Rubus cuneifolius: Taxonomy

+Distribution and habitat

-Rubus cuneifolius, the sand blackberry, is a North American species of flowering plant in the rose family.
-It occurs in the eastern United States in every coastal state from Louisiana to New Hampshire, with the exception of Rhode Island.
-There are also reports of inland populations in Tennessee, Arkansas, and Oklahoma, and the species has become an invasive species in South Africa.
+R. cuneifolius occurs in the eastern United States in every coastal state from Louisiana to New Hampshire, with the exception of Rhode Island.
+There are also reports of inland populations in Tennessee, Arkansas, and Oklahoma.
+The species has become invasive in South Africa.

-Within its native range, R. cuneifolius has been observed in habitat types such as hardwood forests, longleaf pinelands, and in wooded floodplains.
+Within its native range, the species has been observed in habitat types such as hardwood forests, longleaf pinelands, and in wooded floodplains.
 It has also been observed in disturbed environments such as along roadsides and firebreaks.